 Swallowing seemed the hardest thing she had ever done.
 “You’ll know.”
 Her voice was barely even a whisper, and it was an immense relief when Doil finally, after hesitating awkwardly by the door, left her alone with Kiluron.

 There was, of course, no response from her mother.
 Her mother was dead, dead, dead, though her shadow still loomed large over everything Aiga ever did.
 She was not the witch her mother was.
-Still, her mother had never sacrificed herself for anyone.
-That had been too much for her, that ultimate expression of who and what a witch was supposed to be, and so she had wasted her own death.
+Still, her mother never sacrificed herself for anyone.
+That had been too much for her, that ultimate expression of who and what a witch was supposed to be, and so she wasted her own death.
 That seemed little better than the blasphemy Aiga intended.
+Maybe it was worse.

 When the door could be heard opening behind him, Doil whirled around from his restless pacing, and stared in shock at the figure who had opened the door.